-I do so in memory of my son Charles Aubrey Rogers who died by suicide June 5, 2015 in Richmond, Virginia.
-He suffered from depression and ultimately addiction and it was a death by hanging.
+I cover these topics in memory of my son Charles Aubrey Rogers who died by suicide on June 5, 2015, in Richmond, Virginia.
+He suffered from depression and ultimately addiction to heroin.

-I am finding my own peace and I strive to find hope and joy in the face of the most devastating loss of my life.
-And I share these pages because many of you are not living in lollipop land with shiny faces and perfect families.
+I have always sought to find hope and joy in the face of the most devastating loss of my life.
+I share these emotionally naked stories because many of you are not living in lollipop land with shiny faces and perfect families.

-You are not alone.
 You are part of this family and part of this work.
-Your comments and notes to me often become topics because what you have to say is important.
-I want to hear from you.
-I want you to share your pain and your losses, your stories and how you have coped.
+Your comments and notes to me often become topics and you have provided me much-needed emotional support and helped me find healing.

 I can’t do this alone.
-It’s the sharing from supporters like you that has made a difference.
-It’s a team effort.
-Just know that judgment doesn’t live here.
+It’s the sharing from supporters like you that has made a difference and literally saved lives.
+Judgment doesn’t live here.